What is Physics?

 Physics underpins that technology and engineering that benefit all citizens, the hallmark of any civilised society.

 Physics is a beautiful subject.
 Few people can doubt the beauty of the Universe, even though it's not well understood.
 Few doubt the beauty of natural shapes, many of which are used to great effect in buildings.
-They use principles of Physics.
+They use principles of Physics and Mathematics.
 The many aspects of the subject link together like a big jigsaw puzzle.
 There can be many ways which can be used to save the same problem.
 For example the speed of a falling object in a gravity can be worked out with the equations of motion, or by considering the conversion of potential energy into kinetic energy.
 Gravity and electric fields, which are completely different things, actually behave in a very similar way.
 All physics can be explained using four fundamental forces, which you will study in these notes.

 The late Professor Stephen Hawking, although cruelly trapped in his hideous prison caused by Motor Neurone Disease, described his feelings as he studied the Universe as "one of wonder".
 I hope you will feel the same.